Skip to main content

 Delivered by Kelly Webb-Davies

-This course will also run online on Wednesday 19 November from 14:00 - 15:00.
+This course will also run in-person on Tuesday 24 February, 14:00 - 15:30.
 You can book onto this date via our booking link.

 Audience Exposure Level: Level 2 - Sometimes use AI